 I don’t know about you folks, but I was in hog heaven yesterday with an abundance of sunshine, 70-degree temperatures, and my flip-flops on my feet!
 I hope Spring has visited you all.
 This weather has me thinking of grilling out (which we did last night), pickin’ on the porch (which I did last night), and swimming in the creek (which we won’t be doing until it’s at least 90 degrees outside…brrrr)!
 I even did some spring cleaning inside, while Coach did some serious cleaning outside!

 The old place is looking better and better.
-Coach cleaned off those old, funky shop buildings yesterday, removing all of the green mold and tearing down any trim that had rotted.
+Coach decided to pressure clean those old, funky shop buildings yesterday, removing all of the green mold and tearing down any trim that had rotted.
+This was a pretty vital part of our landscape spring clean up, and I’m thrilled with the results!
 I have a feeling by the end of this week, since he and the girls are on Spring Break, those shops will be ready for a pretty serious ‘after’ picture!

 I’ve had a couple of long-time friends mention how much different the house and property look just with the tree removal, and a neighbor commented to Coach yesterday that it looks different and better each time he looks up here.
 Those kinds of comments are what he needed to hear, and so did I!
 We’ve felt like we were at a complete stand-still with this horrendous weather, so hearing that others have noticed the changes is pretty positive!

 roofing over old roof

 We should get our third estimate on replacing the roof today, and there’s a fourth roofer coming to measure and bid.
 No more roofing over old roof!
 It honestly cannot be done again.